-The majority of Data Detector research occurred in the late 1990s.
+p0400 The majority of data detector research occurred in the late 1990s.

-In 1997, Milind Pandit and Sameer Kalbag released the Intel Selection Recognition Agent [17].
+- In 1997, Milind Pandit and Sameer Kalbag released the Intel Selection Recognition Agent (Pandit & Kalbag, 1997).
 The Intel Selection Recognition Agent was able to detect six types of data: geographic names, dates, email addresses, phone numbers, Usenet news groups, and URLs.
-These pieces of data were then linked to actions created by a programmer, like opening a Web browser to the URL, or sending an email message to an email address.

-In 1998, Bonnie Nardi, James Miller and David Wright released Apple Data Detectors [18], which increased the types of data detected from six to thirteen.
-Apple Data Detectors were able to recognize phone numbers, fax numbers, street addresses, email addresses, email signatures, abstracts, tables of contents, lists of references, tables, figures, captions, meeting announcements, and URLs.
+These pieces of data were then linked to actions created by a programmer, like opening a Web browser to a URL or sending an email message to an email address. - In 1998, Bonnie Nardi, James Miller and David Wright released Apple Data Detectors (Nardi, Miller, & Wright, 1998), which increased the types of data detected from 6 to 13.
+Apple data detectors were able to recognize phone numbers, fax numbers, street addresses, email addresses, email signatures, abstracts, tables of contents, lists of references, tables, figures, captions, meeting announcements, and URLs.
 Additionally, users could supply their own lists of terms they wanted Apple Data Detectors to recognize.
 Similar to the Intel Selection Recognition Agent, creating an action associated with data required programming.